A lawyer is trained to solve problems. We look for solutions that meet the interests of our clients.

 Interest – right, title, or legal share of something; participation in advantage and responsibility.

 Goal – the end toward which effort is directed.

 Setting Goals to Emerge from Divorce Healthy and Happy

 Since the divorce process is going to take effort, why not take the time at the outset of this massive life transition, to identify values, goals, and plans to emerge from divorce, healthy and wholehearted?
 This is the beginning of the rest of your life.

 Ironically, divorce provides the perfect platform to discover who you are at this time of your life and to seriously question and identify how you will walk through and live your post-divorce life.

 This is not easy work.
 Divorce is hard.
 Find the right Collaborative Practice attorney to help guide you along this non-adversarial path toward divorce.
 Even if you didn’t ask for this divorce, you still have a choice about how you handle yourselves.

 I encourage you and your spouse to consult with separate Collaborative Practice divorce lawyers to educate yourself about this paradigm shift.
 Even if you don’t choose this process, take the time to set some goals and share them with a trusted friend or advisor.

 Collaborative divorce attorney Nanci Smith is based in Williston, Vermont.
-She has received advanced training in collaborative divorce, and is a strong advocate of the collaborative model.
-This post was originally published at nancismithlaw.com.
+She has received advanced training in collaborative divorce and is a strong advocate of the collaborative model.
+A version of this post was originally published on nancismithlaw.com.